nus-cs1010/2425-s1/docs/guides/exercises.md

 ## Testing

+`make` invokes the script `test.sh` to check your code.
+It checks if your code meets some of the requirements of the questions (e.g., whether the required functions are present, whether loops are present).
+It also checks if your code produces the correct output for the given test cases, within a reasonable amont of time (1 second is the default limit -- for questions that require more time, the time limit will be specified in the question).

 If your code prints the wrong output for some of the test inputs, familiarity with Unix CLI would be helpful.
 Suppose that your code for problem `echo` fails on test case 3.
 To see the input of this test case, run:
 ```
 cat inputs/echo.3.in